Breaking the Stealth-Potency Trade-off in Clean-Image Backdoors with Generative Trigger Optimization: Evaluation

 We conducted ablation studies on three key components of our design: GAN loss (for Existence), information loss (for Separability), and label condition (for Irrelevancy).
 The results are presented in Table \ref{tab:ablation}.

-\textbf{(a) GAN Loss.} We eliminate the discriminator \( D \) from C-InfoGAN and apply an \( l_{\infty} \)-norm constraint to the generator.
-Experiments show that this approach completely loses effectiveness because, without adversarial training, the trigger feature quickly overfits and becomes an adversarial attack on the recognition network \( Q \), ceasing to function as an effective backdoor.
+\textbf{(a) GAN Loss.} We eliminate the discriminator \(D\) from C-InfoGAN and apply an \(l_{\infty}\)-norm constraint to the generator.
+This variant loses effectiveness in our experiments.
+Its behavior is consistent with the generator exploiting the recognition network \(Q\) rather than learning a trigger that transfers to the victim model.

-\textbf{(b) Information Loss.} Removing the information loss transforms our network into a standard Pix2Pix GAN.
-To perform the attack, we intuitively select the darkest 1\% of images in the dataset as poisoned images to construct the trigger feature, modeling the trigger-wrapping problem as a style-transfer scenario solvable by Pix2Pix GAN.
-Under this setup, \methodabb{} significantly degrades in performance, indicating that manually designed triggers are ineffective.
+\textbf{(b) Information Loss.} Removing the information loss yields a conditional image-to-image GAN variant with the same generator architecture.
+To perform the attack, we select the darkest 1\% of images in the dataset as poisoned images and treat trigger generation as a style-transfer problem.
+Under this particular manually specified trigger and selection rule, attack performance degrades significantly; this ablation does not imply that all manually designed triggers are ineffective.

 \textbf{(c) Label Condition.} We remove \( y \) as a prior condition from all components in C-InfoGAN.
 The results show only a minor decrease in ASR, likely because the UNet generator preserves the original appearance, reducing the reliance on label conditioning.
 However, we observe that removing \textit{LC} increases the likelihood of mode collapse, causing C-InfoGAN to generate uniform features.
 For a more detailed analysis of this effect, please refer to Appendix\ref{sec:label_condition}.